 - Once I knew about the babysitter’s baby, she too had served her purpose.
 He changed his phone number so that she couldn’t contact him.
 When she blocked him on Facebook, I asked wasn’t he concerned about his unborn child?
 He had two responses to this whenever I asked.
 The first was no, she needs me more than I need her.
 The second was altogether more chilling.
 His basic opinion was that since I had been taking all manner of supplements since before I even got pregnant, didn’t smoke, and was eating reasonably well, I was growing the mother of all super babies.
 This girl, on the other hand, was “a bit of a mong” who smoked, and he was sure she wasn’t taking the Pregnacare tablets he’d bought her.
 At one point he actually said “oh my god, what have I done, I’m going to have a fucking mong for a child.”
 This girl and her baby were worth less than me and mine, apparently – as long as I played ball.

-- When I had been living in his house for a week or so, Twunty told me, “you have to stay at your house tonight.”
+- When I had been living in his house for a few days, Twunty told me, “you have to stay at your house tonight.”
 I was shocked and worried; I’d not even put the bed together yet, and there were no curtains.
 Still, I did as I was told.
-That day I put a double bed together on my own and put up coloured net curtains in the bedroom.
+That day I put a double bed together on my own and put up net curtains in the bedroom.
 I got changed on the landing so that nobody would be able to see in (there was a balcony opposite my bedroom window) and stayed at my flat for the first time.
 I found out later (not from him) that the reason I’d been summarily dispatched to my flat was that he’d arranged for another woman to come over for sex that night.

 Good god.....I'm so glad you found the strength to leave that waste of space!!
 What an **** he was!
 Hugs!!
 Kim Carberry recently posted...Five places I want to visit here in Northumberland.